2KAbhishek/octohub.nvim/README.md

 [Video walkthrough of features](https://youtu.be/Sebh2aFfFPg)

 - Quickly list and open any GitHub repositories, yours or others, directly from Neovim.
-- Sort repositories by stars, forks, and other criteria, with support for filtering by type (forks, private repos, etc.).
+- Sort repositories by stars, forks, and other criteria, with support for filtering by type (forks, private repos, etc.) and languages.
 - View all sorts of repository details at a glance, including issues, stars, forks, and more.
 - Seamless integration with pickers for fuzzy searching and quick access to repositories.
 - Display GitHub profile stats including recent activity and contributions for any user.